 Recent highlights of Lisa’s practice include:

-- Representing at mediation and advising a partner in a family farming partnership in a dispute involving assets with a value of in excess of £6 million in which a proprietary estoppel claim was made.
+- Representing a partner in a family farming partnership in a dispute involving an enviable Yorkshire Wolds arable farm valued in excess of £6 million in which a proprietary estoppel claim was made.

 - Successfully obtaining permission to continue a derivative action by a minority shareholder on behalf of a company against a company director in respect of alleged substantial misappropriation from the company which had held a valuable residential property portfolio.
 An indemnity of costs from the company to a specific stage in the proceedings and injunctive relief was also ordered.

 - Re Graico Property Co Ltd (in administration) BCC 15 (Norris J) (Leeds District Registry) Acted for administrators on a precedent case of practical importance for insolvency practitioners as to the scope of the court’s powers when ending administration.